Leonardo Sciascia

 Leonardo Sciascia ([leoˈnardo ʃˈʃaʃʃa]; 8 January 1921 – 20 November 1989) was an Italian writer, novelist, essayist, playwright, and politician.
 Some of his works have been made into films, including Porte Aperte (1990; Open Doors), Cadaveri Eccellenti (1976; Illustrious Corpses), Todo Modo (also 1976) and Il giorno della civetta (1968; The Day of the Owl).
+He is one of the greatest literary figures in the European literature of the 20th century.

 Biography

-Sciascia was born in Racalmuto, Sicily.
+Sciascia was born in Racalmuto, Sicily, on 8 January 1921.
 In 1935, his family moved to Caltanissetta, where Sciascia studied under Vitaliano Brancati, who would become his model in writing and introduce him to French novelists.
 From Giuseppe Granata, future Communist member of the Italian Senate, Sciascia learned about the French Enlightenment and American literature.
 In 1944, he married Maria Andronico, an elementary school teacher in Racalmuto.
 In 1948, his brother committed suicide, an event which profoundly impacted Sciascia.

 Sciascia's first work, Favole della dittatura (Fables of the Dictatorship), a satire on fascism in Italy, was published in 1950.
 This was followed in 1952 by La Sicilia, il suo cuore (Sicily, its Heart), his first and only poetry collection, illustrated by Emilio Greco.
 The following year Sciascia won the Premio Pirandello, awarded by the Sicilian Region, for his essay "Pirandello e il pirandellismo" ("Pirandello and Pirandellism").

 In 1954, he began collaborating with literature and ethnology magazines published by Salvatore Sciascia in Caltanissetta.
 In 1956, he published Le parrocchie di Regalpetra (The Parishes of Regalpetra), an autobiographic novel inspired by his experience as an elementary school teacher in his home town.
-In the same year he moved to teach in Caltanissetta, only to move again to Rome in 1957 where he struck up a lifelong friendship with Sicilian artist, Bruno Caruso.
-In the autumn of 1957 he published Gli zii di Sicilia (Uncles of Sicily), which includes sharp views about themes such as the influence of the U.S. and of communism in the world, and the 19th century unification of Italy.
+In the same year, he moved to teach in Caltanissetta, only to move again to Rome in 1957 where he struck up a lifelong friendship with Sicilian artist, Bruno Caruso.
+In the autumn of 1957, he published Gli zii di Sicilia (Uncles of Sicily), which includes sharp views about themes such as the influence of the U.S. and of communism in the world, and the 19th century unification of Italy.